|Christianity was supposed to be about becoming like Jesus.||We went in the wrong direction.|

 Now there are diversities of gifts, but the same Spirit.
 And there are differences of administrations, but the same Lord.
 And there are diversities of operations, but it is the same God which worketh all in all.
 But the manifestation of the Spirit is given to every man to profit withal.
 For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; To another faith by the same Spirit; to another the gifts of healing by the same Spirit; To another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues: - 1 Corinthians 12:4-10

-These supernatural gifts were also given to gentile believers as can be seen with Cornelius and occasioned a debate in Jerusalem as to whether the gentile believers should be compelled to observe the law.
+It may be that these supernatural gifts were only given to Jewish believers in anticipation of the potential kingdom as well as given to gentile believers as can be seen with Cornelius which occasioned a debate in Jerusalem as to whether the gentile believers should be compelled to observe the law.

 And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost. - Acts 10:45